TobikoData/sqlmesh/docs/concepts/macros/overview.md

 # Overview

-SQL is a static language.
-It does not have features like variables or control flow logic (if-then) that allow SQL commands to behave differently in different situations.
+SQL is a [declarative language](https://en.wikipedia.org/wiki/Declarative_programming).
+It does not natively have features like variables or control flow logic (if-then, for loops) that allow SQL commands to behave differently in different situations.

 However, data pipelines are dynamic and need different behavior depending on context.
 SQL is made dynamic with *macros*.